k0sproject/k0smotron/docs/update/update-cluster-pod.md

         hostPath: "/tmp/kmc-test" # k0smotron will mount a basic hostPath volume to avoid data loss.
    ```

-   Do not configure persistence in production environment.
+   Do not configure `hostPath` persistence in production environment.
    Learn more from the official Kubernetes documentation on [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).

 3. Change all the k0s versions to [the target one](https://docs.k0sproject.io/v1.29.2+k0s.0/releases/#k0s-release-and-support-model).
 For example: